-In this homework, we have provided you with sequential implementations of different sorting algorithms.
-Each of these sorting algorithms have been implemented in a file of their own, e.g. QuickSort.java, BitonicSort.java, MergeSort.java, etc. As in lab_1, the homework project will be available in your svn repository at https://svn.rice.edu/r/comp322/turnin/S19/your-netid/hw_1.
+In this homework, we have provided you with sequential implementations of two sorting algorithms.
+Both sorting algorithms have been implemented in a file of their own, e.g. QuickSort.java and MergeSort.java,

 Your assignment is to write a correct parallel version of any sort algorithm that you choose by overriding the parSort() method.
 The goal is to obtain the smallest possible CPL value that you can for the given input, as measured using abstract execution metrics.
 A secondary goal is to not increase the WORK value significantly when doing so, but some increase is fine.
 Your edits should be restricted to the file for that given sort algorithm and the sortInstance() method in Homework1.java.
 A correct parallel program should generate the same output as the sequential version, and should not exhibit any data races.
-The parallelism in your solution should be expressed using only async, finish, and/or future constructs.
-It should pass the unit tests provided, and other tests that the teaching staff will use while grading.
+The parallelism in your solution should be expressed using only async and finish constructs.
+It should pass the unit tests provided, and other tests that the teaching staff may use while grading.

-For the abstract metrics in this assignment, we only count 1 unit of work for each call to compareTo(), and ignore the cost of everything else.
+For the abstract metrics in this assignment, we only count 1 unit of work for each call to compareTo().
+We'll ignore the cost of everything else.
 While this seems idealistic, it is a reasonable assumption when sorting is performed on objects with large keys.